vizzuhq/ipyvizzu/docs/examples/environments/voila.md

 | Properties:                                                                                |                    |
 | Scroll into view (scroll_into_view=True)                                                   | :white_check_mark: |

-Try ipyvizzu with this working example below (it is not necessary to put the code into different cells):
+Try ipyvizzu with this working example below (it is not necessary to put the code into different cells) - create ipyvizzu_demo.ipynb:

 ```python
 # cell 1